 Before leaving Castle Hill, tuck into one of the restaurants situated inside the complex for a scenic lunch.
 At Gostalina Na Grau, husband-wife duo Anna Roš and Valter Kramar elevate traditional Slovenian cuisine.
 You can enjoy a la carte options at lunch, paired with wonderful Slovenian wines.
 Feeling swankier?
 Head to Strelec Restaurant at the top of the castle and grab a fur-lined chair on the patio.
 Strelec offers a more modernist take on local fare, with ingredients sourced from Central Market; the three-course lunch has sumptuous dishes like dandelion ravioli and venison with mountain ash and pine oil.

 Shake off your food coma with some adventure.
-Traverse the Ljubljanica River via a guided wooden boat tour or Stand Up Paddleboard (SUP).
-Or rent a city bike and explore Krakovo and Trnovo, the city’s oldest suburbs; the two neighborhoods are separated by a charming, tiny canal.
+Traverse the Ljubljanica River via a guided wooden boat tour or standup paddleboard (SUP).
+Or rent a city bike and explore Krakovo and Trnovo, the city's oldest suburbs; a charming, tiny canal separates the two neighborhoods.
 In Trnovo, view the remains of a well-preserved Roman wall and an ancient house, both situated on the same street.
 Krakovo is home to Plečnik House, a museum set in the home of Ljubljana's famed architect; hour-long tours of up to five people include time in the gorgeous garden and preserved home, in which Plečnik lived until his death.

 Unwind and watch the sunset from the roof terrace of Neboticnik (Skyscraper), where you can take in a full view of the capital and the castle.
 Then head to Sir William's Pub to sample a variety of local beers or opt for a tasting flight of fantastic Slovenian wines at Wine Bar Suklje, which features 150 varietals and blends from the country's different wine regions.

-For dinner, Monstera Bistro elevates seasonal, local produce and touts a “zero waste” approach to cuisine; tuck into braised beef cheeks with black truffle oil, paired with a biodynamic wine or craft beer.
-For a more global experience, try Skuhna, which offers migrants training and opportunities to ease their transition into the job market; the menu rotates daily and reflects the food of the Global South - think Syrian shawarma and Pakistani curry.
-Friday nights offer live performances by migrant musicians and a dynamic 5-course dinner.
+For dinner, Monstera Bistro elevates seasonal, local produce and touts a “zero waste” approach to cuisine; tuck into braised beef cheeks with black truffle oil paired with a biodynamic wine or craft beer.
+For a more global experience, try Skuhna, which offers migrants training and opportunities to ease their transition into the job market; the menu rotates daily and reflects the food of the Global South—think Syrian shawarma and Pakistani curry.
+Friday nights offer live performances by migrant musicians and a dynamic five-course dinner.

 On your way back to your hotel, stop by Kolibri Cocktail Bar for a perfectly crafted nightcap.
 The skilled bartenders in this sleek watering hole specialize in updating classic drinks and will even mix you a custom cocktail to suit your preferences.
 After, stroll along the banks of the river and take in the lights of the city as your day draws to a close.